ENRIQUEZ21/compilerProject/README.md

 - with your Terminal go to the compilerProject folder, and run the command `flex Compiler.l` to generate a lex.yy.c C file
 - Then, run the command `gcc lex.yy.c -o output` to create an output
 - After that launch `output` in your Terminal and enter a string to test the program

+#SYNTAX ANALYSIS

+#Install Bison
+- To install Bison on Windows, follow the instructions of the following video: https://www.youtube.com/watch?v=cBUBN_B_vm4